oransproduce/Pod-Cats/README.md

 # Pod-Cats

-> This is a web application inspired by goodreads.com for users to browse and find highly rated podcasts.
+> This is a web application for users to browse and find highly rated podcasts.

 ## Table of Contents
 1. [Motivation](#Demo)